Kraaketing/greenheron/src/pages/terms-and-conditions.md

 ## 1. Introduction and Acceptance

-These Terms and Conditions ("Terms") govern your use of this website and any services provided by Green Heron ("we," "us," or "our"), a freelance web design and development agency based in Portugal, specializing in sustainable and slow tech web solutions.
+These Terms and Conditions ("Terms") govern your use of this website and any services provided by Green Heron ("I," "me," or "my"), a freelance web design and development agency based in Portugal, specializing in sustainable and slow tech web solutions.

-By accessing this website or engaging our services, you ("Client" or "you") agree to be bound by these Terms.
-If you do not agree to these Terms, please do not use our website or services.
+By accessing this website or engaging my services, you ("Client" or "you") agree to be bound by these Terms.
+If you do not agree to these Terms, please do not use my website or services.

 ## 2. Services Description

-We provide sustainable web design and development services to individuals and companies across Europe, including:
+I provide sustainable web design and development services to individuals and companies across Europe, including:

 - **Branding:** Logo design, brand identity development, and visual guidelines
 - **Integrated Design:** A design procesess which integrates development, with the goal of making the final product as sustainable as possible.
 Custom assets in lightweight formats is one example.
 - **Development:** Website coding, implementation, and technical development
 - **Delivery:** Final website deployment and handover

-Our approach follows slow tech principles, emphasizing social awareness, environmental sustainability, and ethical considerations over rapid consumption patterns.
+My approach follows slow tech principles, emphasizing social awareness, environmental sustainability, and ethical considerations over rapid consumption patterns.

 ## 3. Service Process

-1. **Initial Contact:** Clients submit inquiries through our contact form and questionnaire
+1. **Initial Contact:** Clients submit inquiries through my contact form and questionnaire
-2. **Consultation:** We discuss project requirements and provide a proposal
+2. **Consultation:** I discuss project requirements and provide a proposal
 3. **Contract Signing:** Formal agreement executed before work begins
 4. **Project Phases:** Work proceeds through branding, design, and development phases as applicable
 5. **Delivery:** Final website delivery and documentation provided